-Lercanidipine helps to keep your blood pressure under control.
-Lercanidipine relaxes your blood vessels and this helps to lower your blood pressure.
+Lercanidipine helps keep your blood pressure under control.
+It works by relaxing your blood vessels and this helps lower your blood pressure.

 Take Lercanidipine exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

-Take Lercanidipine on an empty stomach at least 15 minutes before meals.
+Take this medicine on an empty stomach, at least 15 minutes before meals, preferably before breakfast.
 Try to take it at the same time each day.

-Lercanidipine must be taken regularly for it to work well.
-Continue taking Lercanidipine even when you feel better.
-Do not stop taking it unless instructed by your doctor.
+Lercanidipine must be taken regularly for it to be effective.
+Continue taking this medicine even when you feel better.
+Do not stop taking it unless instructed by the doctor.